e

 Main Space

 For reasons currently unknown, rising sea levels have inexplicably affected Ireland and Ireland only, reducing the island to one small indistinct piece of land owned by one remaining Irish civilian.
+A chaotic tale of family and identity described as John B. Keane meets Bladerunner.

-THEATRE | 16 + 17 May
+THEATRE | 16 May

 Stuck in the Middle with You